 Children are an integral part of Redeemer Parish.
 The resources below are aimed at helping families grow closer to God together.
 Let us know how we can support you in raising your kids in the love and knowledge of the Lord.

 Sundays there are packets for kids to use during worship.
 Joining online?
-Hop over to the MEDIA Page (updated weekly) for links to Sunday's livestream, bulletin, and the children's Sunday Paper.
+Hop over to the MEDIA Page (updated weekly) for links to Sunday's livestream, and the bulletin.

 Children are created to connect with God and often do so in ways that are inexpressible.
 Jesus Christ said, "Let the little children come to me" (Mt.
 19:14).
 How might we bring our children to Jesus?